-Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence
+Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.

-Peer-on-peer abuse and sexual harassment can take a number of forms, it is unwanted conduct of a sexual nature, which can include:
+Child-on-child abuse and sexual harassment can take a number of forms, it is unwanted conduct of a sexual nature, which can include:

 We follow the guidance outlined by the Department for Education document ‘Sexual Violence and sexual harassment between children in schools and colleges’

 At Chipping Norton School we never pass an incident off as “banter”, “part of growing up” or “having a laugh” even if the victim says that they don’t mind.
-We recognise the gendered nature of peer-on-peer abuse (that girls will more likely be victims and boys more likely be perpetrators), but that all forms are unacceptable and will be taken seriously.
+We recognise the gendered nature of child-on-child abuse (that girls will more likely be victims and boys more likely be perpetrators), but that all forms are unacceptable and will be taken seriously.
 We understand that child perpetrators of sexual harassment are likely to have experienced or witnessed harm or inappropriate behaviour themselves and may need support beyond the Behaviour policy.